aimms/documentation/webui/download-widget.rst

 Example
 +++++++

 A sample example to create a text file containing the final path of :token:`FileLocation` is shown below.
-You can also download the example AIMMS project that contains this procedure from `here <webui/resources/DownloadWidgetExample.7z>`_
+You can also download the example AIMMS project that contains this procedure from :download:`here <resources/DownloadWidgetExample.7z>`.

 .. code::